 For some reason many hosts and even general rentals put pictures of “nearby” places.
 Namely, people near us put photos of Sugar Loaf mountain (in Rio de Janeiro), which yes is a 5 minute walk away for the view, but a 30 minute walk to actually reach the mountain.

-16. Price Reasonably for the Area
+15. Price reasonably for the area

 Your guests will have a chance to rate the place after leaving and you want to have a good rating for both location and price relative to what you have offered.

-The charm of Airbnb is in the stay in someone’s home mantra.
+The charm of Airbnb is the stay in someone’s home mantra.
 Put up pictures, maybe paintings of the city or local area.
 Leave coffee and filters out for the guests.
 Buy some cute throws to add a little character.
-Then photograph it all and add to your ad.
+Then photograph it all and add to your advertisement.
 Make it as far from a hotel as you can, without losing the trust factor.

 This article gives some great tips on minimalist decor options.

-19. Fill in the Guide
+18. Fill in the guide

-As part of the advertisement Airbnb offers a place to fill in your local recommendations.
+As part of the advertisement Airbnb offers a place to write your local recommendations.
 You don’t need to go overboard as that will be included in your welcome book.
 However, I included 15 quick and easy options so potencial guests could get a feel for the neighborhood and decide if the apartment would be a good fit.

 I can’t stress enough that being a good Airbnb host involves communication to avoid conflict.
 Ensure that your guest is on the same page as you and the most effective way is to reaffirm your house-rules from the word go.

-21. Require a Deposit
+20. Require a deposit

 In the price settings you can add additional charges including a deposit.
 You personally won’t receive the deposit as Airbnb holds on to it.
 Though, if something significant is damaged in the apartment you can request this money to back up to the cost of repairs.